fisto/dotfiles/README.md

 dotfiles
 ========

-dotfiles is preference set for linux.
+dotfiles is preference set for mac.

 ## How to install ##